Haider Ackermann

-Haider Ackermann (Arabic: حيدر عكرمان) (born 29 March 1971) is a Colombian-born French designer of ready-to-wear fashion.
+Haider Ackermann (born 29 March 1971) is a Colombian-born French designer of ready-to-wear fashion.
 He lives in Paris, and is currently creative director of Canada Goose and Tom Ford.

 Early life

 Born in Bogotá, Colombia in 1971, Ackermann was adopted at the age of nine months by a French Alsatian family.
 His adoptive father is a mapmaker.
 Ackermann spent his childhood in Ethiopia, Chad, Algeria and France before the family moved to the Netherlands when he was twelve.

 Career

 Inspired by the work of Yves Saint Laurent, Ackermann went to Belgium in 1994 and studied fashion design at the Royal Academy of Fine Arts in Antwerp.
 He was expelled in 1997 for failing to turn in course assignments.

 After five months of internship with John Galliano, Ackermann worked as an assistant to one of his teachers, the Belgian designer Wim Neels.
 In the following years he worked for various brands, including Bernhard Willhelm and Patrick Van Ommeslaeghe before working as a designer for Mayerline.